ChrisMagliano/EDA_UEFA_Champions_League/README.md

 ## Results and findings
 Our comprehensive analysis of the UCL from the 1955-56 season to the 2022-23 season reveals several key insights into the competition's evolution and dynamics.
+### Team performances
 Firstly we examined which teams dominate the competition based on their appearences and wins.
 ![top10_matches](https://github.com/user-attachments/assets/0eb98b93-e4a6-4e21-81ba-bb6c48722c3d)
 The previous plot clearly shows that **Real Madrid** is the most notable team in UCL competition with almost 500 games and nearly 300 wins.
 The second team per played matches is **Bayern Munich** followed by **FC Barcelona**.
 Both teams played more than 300 matches in UCL but less than 400.
 It is impressive to notice that Real Madrid's wins almost corresponds to the total number of matches played by **Juventus** in its history, that is fourth in this classification.